Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: End-to-End Trained Semantic Communication Systems

 To enforce the power constraint during neural network training, the encoder output is normalized based on the empirical second moment over the training batch.
 Specifically, to approximate the unit average power condition (i.e., $\mathbb{E}[\|\mathbf{Y}\|^2]=1$), the symbol vector is scaled such that its average squared norm over the batch equals one:

 where $B$ is the batch size, $\mathbf{y}^{(b)}$ denotes the symbol vector realization for the $b$-th sample in the batch, and $\tilde{\mathbf{y}}$ is the normalized symbol vector.
-This normalization ensures that the empirical energy per symbol is maintained at unity throughout the training phase.
+The batch-wise power normalization is part of the standard DeepJSCC transmitter and therefore part of the learned system whose output distribution we analyze.
+For distribution fitting, we collect the normalized transmitted symbols over the evaluation set and apply only a single global variance normalization to fix the scale.
+This analysis-time rescaling changes the scale of the analyzed marginal but not its distributional shape, which is consistent with our use of a variance-normalized Student's $t$ model.

 The normalized symbol vector $\tilde{\mathbf{y}}$ is then transmitted through a differentiable channel layer that models the physical communication environment, typically incorporating noise and attenuation.
-A common choice is the additive white Gaussian noise (AWGN) channel, modeled as:
+A common choice is the AWGN channel, modeled as:

 Here, $\hat{\mathbf{y}}$ represents the received symbols, $\sigma^2$ denotes the noise variance determined by the signal-to-noise ratio (SNR), and $\mathbf{I}$ is the identity matrix of appropriate dimensions.